INTRODUCTION

 Standard values,

-the basis of what is recognized as a normal life, are put under observation.
+the basis of what is recognized as a normal life, are

-People's conversations, involving life's relationships, are listed to with care.
+People's conversations, involving life's relationships,

 Past and current experiences are reevaluated.

-Behavior, the basis for our moral standards, is assessed with reflection.
+Behavior, the basis for our moral standards, is assessed

-The result is that what the heart formerly believed to be valuable
+The result is that what the heart formerly believed to

 and worth pursuing, has no longer the same appeal.